 Major Richards looked him calmly in the eye and responded, “I am the commanding officer.”
 After a waiting a few moments for the other man to respond he asked, “What is it you want?”

 The Federal lieutenant then told Major Richards that there was a captain among the prisoners who was severely wounded.

 Richards paroled the man and had him removed to the village hotel and placed under the care of the neighborhood physician.
 He also directed that bills for medical attention and board be sent to him.

 The wounded officer was Captain Duff, who had commanded the rear guard.
 He speedily recovered and was permitted to return home.

 In later years when statements were made that Mosby had mistreated his prisoners, the grateful captain made a vigorous defense of Mosby and his men.

 Final Thoughts On This Mosby Ranger Safe House

 Dolly survived the war and became a lawyer in Louisville, Kentucky, where he is buried.

-Thanks to the Piedmont Historical Society, I had the opportunity to visit another Mosby Ranger safe house called Belle Grove.
 This house was owned by the Edmonds and one of the residents was a young lady who kept a diary about her wartime experiences.